bconway1906/Deploy-WordPress-Website-on-AWS/README.md

 This project achieved the successful deployment of a WordPress website on AWS, incorporating best practices for infrastructure design and ensuring reliability, security, and scalability.
 The GitHub repository contains detailed diagrams and scripts for reference.

-## Project Artifacts:

-Explore the GitHub repository ([Link to the Repository](https://github.com/bconway1906/Deploy-WordPress-Website-on-AWS)) for the complete set of diagrams and deployment scripts used in this project.